 The Tennessee Charter School Center is focused on developing a unified, comprehensive voice for advocates of high-quality public education options in Tennessee.
 We believe that this begins with a “grassroots” effort—from the bottom up—to influence public policy at local, state, and national levels.
-This grassroots effort is known as the VOICE.
 By engaging parents, teachers, and other supporters, we can communicate our vision for high performing charter schools and advocate for autonomy, accountability and choice in public education.

-Who can be an Advocate with the TCSC Voice?
+Who can be an Advocate with the TCSC?

 ANYONE who believes that charter schools are providing and can continue to provide a high-quality public education to all students can be a grassroots advocate.